kvstechnologies-cloud/smart-sheet-editor-python/README.md

-# Smart Sheet Editor Python
+# SW Load Optimization POC

 This simple Flask application allows uploading Excel `.xlsx` files from the browser and returns their contents as JSON.
 The app reads every sheet in the workbook using `pandas` and `openpyxl`.